 The ambition to optimise IT collaboration is leading many businesses to implement Development Operations (DevOps) – a software development and delivery process that brings increased efficiency and collaboration within IT teams.
 However, almost one in three (31%) Australian CIOs still don’t have a DevOps approach in place in their IT departments, which may hinder their ability to keep up with 63% of CIOs who are already building solid foundations for further innovation by successfully implemented DevOps.

-Andrew Morris, Director of Robert Half Australia said: “The increasing complexity of technology means IT departments are juggling many different functions and specialist skills, creating potential challenges when it comes to delivering products and services to customers in the most cost-effective and timely way.
+Nicole Gorton, Director at Robert Half Australia said: “The increasing complexity of technology means IT departments are juggling many different functions and specialist skills, creating potential challenges when it comes to delivering products and services to customers in the most cost-effective and timely way.
 Because of this, DevOps was created to promote a culture of collaboration by breaking down barriers within traditionally siloed IT departments and introducing an infrastructure that allows for integration between product management, software development, and operations with the recognising the big IT picture and maximising its potential for the wider business.”

 “DevOps is driven by the demand on businesses to deliver results faster, the need for IT teams to work concurrently across different platforms, and the ultimate need to improve the end customer experience.
 Because of this, we’re seeing strong demand from IT employers for DevOps skilled candidates as companies compete against one another to implement this latest technological trend.
 In such a competitive landscape, the best performing IT departments are typically the most innovative ones – and implementing DevOps can significantly help IT departments to take their team’s collaborative efforts to the next level thereby increasing and speeding up its innovative character."